mohdzain98/mohdzain98/README.md

  - 👀 I’m interested in Web development, Software Developement and Data Science.

- - 🌱 I’m currently learning JavaScript
+ - 🌱 I’m currently learning about web development

  - 💞️ I’m looking to collaborate on Web Developemnt projects